-BKBM is set in accordance with these BKBM Operating Rules and Principles using a rate set process based on a two-minute trading window commencing at 10.20am.
+BKBM is set in accordance with these BKBM Operating Rules and Principles using a rate set process based on a two-minute trading window commencing at 10.20am each business day.
 Pricing and trading occurs via two broker venues.
-Shortly after 10.22am, NZFBF's system (NZdata) collects data from the broker venues via Bloomberg using two feed handlers (production & disaster recovery).
-NZFBF and the NZdata system complete checks on the data before the calculation process commences at 10.41am, with publication soon after.
+At 10:23am, NZFMA's system (NZdata) collects data from the broker venues via Bloomberg using two feed handlers (production & disaster recovery).
+NZFBF and the NZdata system complete checks on the data before the calculation process commences at 10:41am, with publication soon after.